 The mission of MSBON is to protect the public by regulating the practice of nursing.
 As a consumer protection agency, the Board takes its role seriously to safeguard all individuals in our state from unsafe nursing practice.
-More than eighty percent (80%) of cases reported to the board are allegations involving nurses who have substance use disorders or substance The board is uniquely positioned to combat the current opioid epidemic as abuse. legislation has provided the authority for the board to oversee prescribing habits of nurse providers, remediate nurses through continued education, refer nurses for substance use disorder evaluation and treatment and provide monitoring of those nurses required to submit to monthly drug testing or of other means of supervision.
+More than eighty percent (80%) of cases reported to the board are allegations that involve nurses accessing and obtaining narcotics, and/or drug and alcohol abuse.
+The board is uniquely positioned to combat the current opioid epidemic as legislation has provided the authority for the board to oversee prescribing habits of nurse providers, remediate nurses through continued education, refer nurses for substance use disorder evaluation and treatment and provide monitoring of those nurses required to submit to monthly drug testing or of other means of supervision.
 Additionally, the board's Executive Director is an appointed member of the Governor's Drug Task Force, which has motivated and empowered staff to obtain more knowledge and training to direct their efforts in reducing opioid addiction.
-Programs at the board that support this endeavor include the Compliance Monitoring Division and the Recovery Nurse Program alternative program.
-Both strive to protect the public by providing a structured approach to monitoring and to returning the substance use disorder/abuse nurse to safe nursing practice.
+The Compliance Monitoring Division supports this endeavor to protect the public by providing a structured approach to monitoring and to returning the substance use disorder/abuse nurse to safe nursing practice.

 The mission of MSBON is to protect the health and safety of consumers by promoting quality nursing care in the State of Mississippi.
-The Board fingerprints and /or conducts a Criminal Background Check on all new applicants, reinstatement applicants, and endorsement applicants.
-To further protect the public, the board has added any renewal applicants that check "yes" to a felony or misdemeanor since their last renewal.
+The Board fingerprints and /or conducts a Criminal Background Check (CBC) on all new applicants, reinstatement applicants, and endorsement applicants.
 The board fingerprinting/CBC is another way of ensuring that all nurses are safe and competent practitioners in the state of Mississippi.

-The board of nursing continues to participate in the Interstate Nurse Licensure Compact.
+Mississippi joined the enhanced Nurse Licensure Compact (eNLC) with the signing of legislation by Mississippi Gov. Phil Bryant on March 20, 2017.
+The eNLC, which is an updated version of the previous Nurse Licensure Compact (NLC), which allows for registered nurses (RNs) and licensed practical/vocational nurses (LPN) to have one multistate license, with the ability to practice in both their home state and other eNLC states.
+Patient safety being of paramount importance led to the addition of new features found in the provisions of the legislation of the eNLC.
 The communications between the various state boards of nursing has greatly enhanced the ability of the states to monitor the nursing traffic between states.
 This promotes compliance with the laws governing the practice of nursing in each jurisdiction.
-Also the NURSYS data base is available to all members of the National Council of State Boards of Nursing.
+In addition, the NURSYS data base is available to all members of the National Council of State Boards of Nursing (NCSBN).
 This provides further communication of nurses nationally and assists state boards in licensing and discipline efforts.
 All of these activities further assist the board in protecting the citizens of Mississippi.